Dario Smoje: Return to Croatia

-He returned to Croatia in 2001 to sign for Croatian giants GNK Dinamo Zagreb.
+He returned to Croatia in 2001 to sign for Croatian giants NK Dinamo Zagreb.
 At Dinamo, Smoje won the Croatia Cup, Supercup and league title.
 After 38 appearances over two seasons in the blue of Dinamo, he moved to cross-town rivals NK Zagreb in 2003 and spent a year with the Poets.

 Later years

 Smoje signed a 5-year deal with Gent in 2004.
 He spent all five years of his contract with Gent, making 89 appearances in that time.
 He ruptured his achilles tendon in 2007 and never truly recovered, unable to make himself a first team regular since and was duly released when his contract expired in 2009.

 On 22 May 2009 Panionios F.C. signed the Croatian central defender on free transfer.
 He made just one appearance for Panionios before being released.

 He signed for Hrvatski Dragovoljac on 9 September 2010, but made just three appearances in the 2010/11 season before deciding to retire.